 - Spot Color Screen Printing is one of the most popular ways of screen printing.
 Prints in vibrant, raw colors on a wide range of textiles and garments.

 Halftone printing looks its finest when one of the printed ink colors is deeper and more prominent than the backdrop.
-The ink seems to be a different shade when seen from a distance since the procedure only uses one color of ink and then halftones it.
+The ink seems to be a different shade from a distance since the procedure only uses one color of ink and then halftones it.

 Halftone Screen Printing Process

-The screen-printer first creates the design.
+The screen printer first creates the design.
 Remember – If the picture is defective, the screen printing dots will not be precise enough for the appropriate view if you use this procedure.

 Furthermore, you will need a screen with a high mesh count.
 A critical step in this procedure is correctly placing the inked dots.
-It would be best to not push down on the inked dots with too much force, or they won’t print correctly.
+It would be best not to push down on the inked dots with too much force, or they won’t print correctly.
 Above is the halftone screen printing process.

 Halftone Printing Benefits